as16x/2023-Midium-Risk-Findings-Sherlock/Sherlock/Sentiment/IssueM-4.md

 Manual Review

 ### Recommendation
-It is recommended to follow the code example of Chainlink: https://docs.chain.link/data-feeds/l2-sequencer-feeds#example-code
+It is recommended to follow the code example of Chainlink:<br>
+https://docs.chain.link/data-feeds/l2-sequencer-feeds#example-code

 ### Discussion